adolfo-trocoli/business-management/README.md

 Bussiness management app, capable of keeping register of employees, it's positions, salaries and other characteristics.

-Every employee will have a unique id, a name, and a department.
+Every employee will have a unique id, a name, their sells, and a department.
-Some employees have the title of manager, giving them special characteristics such as comission rate.
 Every department will have a name, sells data and a Manager associated.

 The app will be able to interpret commands in a shell-like style: